sumitya/kafkabeginnerexamples/README.md

 # Apache Kafka Beginners Examples
 **Kafka beginners Examples**
+This project has three modules:
-1. How to Create Producers, Producers with keys.
+1. Basic examples for how to create Producers, Producers with keys, Create Consumers.
-2. How to Create Consumers.
+2. Twitter Producer
+3. ElasticSearch Consumer.